aaaaaa123456789/pokerevo/utils/libeps/docs.md

 |`EPSK_SMALL_UNKNOWN`             | not used (0)  |        24 | 3-byte unknown value in block B of the Pokémon data.|
 |`EPSK_BIG_UNKNOWN`               | not used (0)  |        32 | 4-byte unknown value in block C of the Pokémon data.|

-In order to make the code clearer and easier to write, some constants are defined to represent the differnet values of `index` for a few of those kinds.
+In order to make the code clearer and easier to write, some constants are defined to represent the different values of `index` for a few of those kinds.

 For the `EPSK_OT_ID` kind, two constants are defined, `EPSN_VISIBLE_ID` and `EPSN_SECRET_ID`.
 These two constants